Arima Nambi: Critical reception

 The film released to mostly positive reviews.

-Baradwaj Rangan wrote, "Arima Nambi may not be great art, but at least for a while, it’s a supremely well-engineered machine.
+Baradwaj Rangan from The Hindu wrote, "Arima Nambi may not be great art, but at least for a while, it’s a supremely well-engineered machine.
 Anand Shankar thumbs his nose at (...) conventional wisdom.
 His is a Hollywood sensibility, and his film needs it because it’s a conspiracy thriller and the only way to make this kind of movie is to make it the Hollywood way".
 He went on to call the first half "fantastic" while the second half was "less riveting".
 The Times of India gave it 3 stars out of 5 and wrote, "The film loses some of its verve in the second half, which feels a little stretched and all over the place.
 And, yet, there is enough cleverness in the writing and assuredness in the execution, especially for a debut film, to make Arima Nambi stand apart from your usual action thrillers".
 S. Saraswathi, writing for Rediff.com said, "A skilfully written plot, deft direction and excellent camera work make director Anand Shankar's Arima Nambi a highly engaging, action-packed thriller", and gave it 3 stars out of 5.

-Sify wrote, "Arima Nambi has very racy first half but loses steam in the second half.
+A critic from Sify wrote, "Arima Nambi has very racy first half but loses steam in the second half.
 In fact the first half an hour is taut and racy, but wafer thin storyline, predictable scenes, songs and a long drawn out climax acts as speed breakers", calling it "a decent attempt by a group of youngsters to make a fairly decent thriller".
 Deccan Chronicle, giving the film 2.5 out of 5 stars, wrote, "Anand Shankar has chosen one (...) intelligent plot with Vikram Prabhu helming the affair, which is gripping in parts".
 Bangalore Mirror called the film "a well-crafted, nail-biting thriller, barring a few romantic scenes in the beginning".
 Silverscreen described the plot as "familiar", but said the "difference lies in the packaging – stylish, riveting and clever".
 Indiaglitz said the movie was "an action thriller that speeds up, hits the bumper and then shoots off again".
-Oneindia.in gave it 2.5 stars and called it "A stylish thriller, which can be watched once".